TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 49/Genesis 49.23.md

 ---

-The archers have sorely grieved him, And shot at him, and persecuted him:
+The archers have severely grieved him, shot at him, and persecute him: